xtromera/xtromera.github.io/_posts/2024-09-12-sightless.md

 <img src="/img/sightless_screenshots/Pasted image 20240908162741.png" alt="1" style="width:700px; height:auto;">
 <br/>

-> [!NOTE] SQLPad docs
-> SQLPad is **a web app which enables end users to connect via browser to various SQL servers, explore data by writing and running complex SQL queries, and eventually visualize the results**
+> **Note:** SQLPad is **a web app which enables end users to connect via browser to various SQL servers, explore data by writing and running complex SQL queries, and eventually visualize the results.**

 When clicking on the Start now button, we are redirected to this subdomain `http://sqlpad.sightless.htb/`
 We get this page when we add it to the `/etc/hosts` file.